There's only one data set, so let's do some thought-experiments.

 philosophical materialism (which claims that only MIUM occurred) based on

-observe, and various interpretations for theistic evolution (TE).
+observe, and various theories of theistic evolution (TE).

-With a many-universe scenario, "anything goes" with most questions of
+With a many-universe scenario, "anything goes" with all concern for

-plausibility being discarded -- since there are essentially an infinite
+plausibility being discarded -- because with an infinite number of

-number of universes, even odds of zero (1 in a zillion raised to the
+universes, even if the odds are zero (1 in a zillion raised to the

 zillionth power raised to the zillionth power raised to the zillionth power